 I remember the winter afternoon on the terrace where these would be eaten with salt & chilli or a little chaat masala.
 Dad would bring full boxes of these but still it would last only a day or so.

-But growing up we ate these only as fruits, raw.
-I don’t think mum ever tried to experiment with them in the kitchen atleast not that I remember.
-And somewhere along the way we grew up, the free time on the terrace reduced and so did the eating rasbhari’s.
-And then I rediscovered them a couple of years ago with my growing interest in food and ingredients.
+But growing up we ate these only as raw fruits.
+I don’t think mum ever tried to experiment with them in the kitchen at least, not that I remember.
+And somewhere along the way we grew up, the free time on the terrace reduced and so did the eating of rasbharis.
+And then I rediscovered them, a couple of years ago, with my growing interest in food and ingredients.
 I started seeing everything with a new angle.
-On what I can do with ingredients I buy, the traditional as well as the modern recipes I can recreate in my kitchen.
+On what I can do with ingredients I buy, the traditional as well as the modern recipes that I can recreate in my kitchen.
 My intense love for Cape gooseberry or Physalis began at this stage.

-The fact that it is so versatile and blends itself so well to desserts, jams, sauces, salads and so much more.
-I made a sauce with it to be eaten with fish last year which the child has been asking me to make again.
+Cape gooseberry is so versatile and blends itself so well to desserts, jams, sauces, salads and so much more.
+I made a sauce with it to be eaten with fish last year.
+The child has been asking me to make it again.
 I also make a vinaigrette (recipe coming soon) with it which is a delight in salad dressings.
 I am also trying an Indian recipe with it soon and hopefully it will be good enough to be shared here.